 - 8.1 The College follows the West Midlands Adults' Safeguarding Board procedures as required by the Worcestershire Safeguarding Adults' Board (WSAB) and takes account of any guidance issued by the Department for Education (DfE).
 All referrals are usually made in line with local procedures as detailed on the Worcestershire Safeguarding Adult's Board Website.
-However, some referrals, for example for students from different local authorities, will be made in line with procedures from those local authorities. - 8.2 All staff are encouraged to report any concerns that they have and not see these as insignificant.
+However, some referrals, for example for students from different local authorities, will be made in line with procedures from those local authorities. - 8.2 All staff at the College will have an awareness of safeguarding issues that can put students at risk of harm, It is recognised that behaviours linked to issues such as - drug taking and/or alcohol misuse - unexplained and/or persistent absences from education - serious violence (including that linked to county lines) - radicalisation - consensual and non-consensual sharing of nude and semi-nude images and/or videos can all be signs that children are at risk - 8.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
 On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
 More often however, concerns accumulate over a period of time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
 In these circumstances, it is crucial that staff record and pass on concerns in accordance with this Policy to allow the DSL to build up a picture and access support for the student at the earliest opportunity.
-A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect.

-- 8.3 The Designated Safeguarding Lead (DSL) is used as a first point of contact for concerns and queries regarding any safeguarding concern.
+A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect. - The Designated Safeguarding Lead (DSL) is used as a first point of contact for concerns and queries regarding any safeguarding concern.
 Any member of staff or visitor to the College who receives a disclosure of abuse or suspects that a student is at risk of harm must report it immediately to the DSL or, if unavailable, to the Deputy Designated Safeguarding Lead (DDSL).
-In the absence of either of the above, or if they are unable to be contacted, the matter should be brought to the attention of the Assistant Safeguarding Lead (ASL), the most senior member of staff on site or Adult Social Care. - 8.4 All concerns about a student should be reported without delay and recorded on CPOMS.
+In the absence of either of the above, or if they are unable to be contacted, the matter should be brought to the attention of the Assistant Safeguarding Lead (ASL), the most senior member of staff on site or Adult Social Care. - 8.5 All concerns about a student should be reported without delay and recorded on CPOMS.
 The DSL should also be verbally informed that an incident is to be added to CPOMS.
 All information and actions taken, including the reasons for any decisions made, will be fully documented on CPOMS.